 In the aftermath of the Second World War, Brazil voluntarily took in thousands of Jewish refugees that would continue to enrich São Paulo’s cultural fabric.

 Today’s Jewish community in São Paulo’s is active and thriving.
 In arts, culture, business and political life, Jews have often played center-stage.
 A prominent Torah-shaped Jewish Cultural Center plays host to varying events, courses and exhibitions while promoting ties with Brazilian Jews with mainstream Brazilian culture.
 Over 20 active synagogues cater to various strands of the community as well as a place for contemplation in the form of the Holocaust Victims memorial.

 Join our knowledgeable guides on a tour of São Paulo with Milk and Honey Tours.
 We would be more than happy to take you on Jewish heritage tours to discover the rich Jewish history in São Paulo, Brazil and the Americas!

-If you would like more information on our Jewish heritage tours in São Paulo,
+If you would like more information on our Jewish heritage tours in São Paulo, contact us now:

 If you would like more information on our private Jewish heritage tours in São Paulo, please fill out the form below - or call us directly under +49 30 61 62 57 61